OpenBankProject/OBP-API/README.md

 ## SETUP

-We recommend to use the Vagrant and Puppet scripts available [here](https://github.com/OpenBankProject/OBP-VM) to create a Virtual Box VM running the Open Bank Project API.
+Vagrant and Puppet scripts are available [here](https://github.com/OpenBankProject/OBP-VM) to create a Virtual Box VM running the Open Bank Project API.

-Other wise the project is using sbt or Maven 2 as a build tool.
+Otherwise use sbt or Maven 2 as a build tool.

 ----

+SBT:

 To compile and run jetty, cd into the "MavLift" directory and run: